Bhuvanadhana/flipkart/README.md

 where extract(year from s.order_date)='2023'
 group by 1,2
 ```
---List the products that have never been ordered (use LEFT JOIN between products and sales).
+16.--List the products that have never been ordered (use LEFT JOIN between products and sales).
 ```sql
 select
 	p.product_id,